 Sec.
-3-502. - Use of Animals at events, festivals, carnivals, parades, etc.
+3-502. - Use of animals at festivals, carnivals, parades and other similar events.

-- (1) It shall be unlawful to allow for the use of any camel, mule, pony, lama, elephant, zebra, giraffe, at any event, festival, carnival, parade, or other function held on public or city owned property for the purpose of a ride, attraction, entertainment, or other similar activity. - (2) Official mascots or representative of a local school, college, university or other educational institution shall be exempt from this section as long as the animal(s) are being properly cared for. - (3) Any use of any camel, mule, pony, lama, elephant, zebra, giraffe, at any event, festival, carnival, parade, or other function held on privately owned property for the purpose of a ride, attraction, entertainment, or other similar activity shall only be allowed upon the receipt and acceptance of a permit for such activity.
+- (1) It shall be unlawful to allow for the use of any camel, mule, pony, llama, elephant, zebra, giraffe, or exotic animals defined in Sec.
+3-119 at any event, festival, carnival, parade, or other function held on public or city owned property for the purpose of a ride, attraction, entertainment, or other similar activity; - (2) Official mascots or representative of a local school, college, university or other educational institution shall be exempt from this section as long as the animal(s) are being properly cared for: - (3) Any use of any camel, mule, pony, llama, elephant, zebra, giraffe, at any event, festival, carnival, parade, or other function held on privately owned property for the purpose of a ride, attraction, entertainment, or other similar activity shall only be allowed upon the receipt and acceptance of a permit for such activity;

-The issuance acceptance of a permit for such activity shall require agreement from the person(s) responsible for the property and the event to the inspection of the permitted location, any involved animals, and any areas or location where the involved animals are housed or transported.
+(4) The issuance acceptance of a permit for such activity shall require agreement from the person(s) responsible for the property and the event to the inspection of the permitted location, any involved animals, and any areas or location where the involved animals are housed or transported.
 Such inspections may be carried out at the sole determination of the city and may take place during, before and/or after the event.
 The focus of the inspection shall be limited to ensuring the proper care and wellbeing of the involved animal(s).
-Should the inspecting officer determine the animal's health may be in danger appropriate criminal charged should be issued to the responsible person and the permit may be immediately revoked.
+Should the inspecting officer determine any animal's health may be in danger, appropriate criminal charges should be issued to the responsible person and the permit may be immediately revoked.